Quantum Electrodynamics vacuum polarization solver: Vacuum Birefringence

 The simulation setup consists of a strong static electric field of $10^{-3}E_s$ aligned along the $y$ direction and a Gaussian EM pulse propagating in the $x$ direction and polarized in the $y-z$ plane.
-The central wavelength of the EM Gaussian pulse is $1 \ \mu $m and its duration 5.6 fs.
-Figure~\ref{fig:1dgaussian} shows two simulations for the same pulse after propagating once through a periodic box.
+The central wavelength of the EM Gaussian pulse is $1 \ \mu $m and its duration is 5.6 fs. \Fref{fig:1dgaussian} shows two simulations for the same pulse after propagating once through a periodic box.
 In one case the propagation is in the classical vacuum, whereas the QED solver is used in the other.
 Qualitatively, the difference in propagation distance and the reduced electric field amplitude is consistent with the theory of a pulse traveling in a refractive medium.
 To test the accuracy of the algorithm this same setup was run for different values of the product $\xi E_s^2$ for both the parallel and perpendicular setup.
-The difference in phase velocity between the two pulses allows to extract directly the quantum vacuum refractive indices and to compare with the analytical predictions of Eq.(\ref{npar})-Eq.(\ref{nperp}).
-The results are shown in Fig.~\ref{fig:bir}(a) and Fig.\ref{fig:bir}(b) where an excellent agreement between simulation and theory is found.
+The difference in phase velocity between the two pulses allows to extract directly the quantum vacuum refractive indices and to compare with the analytical predictions of equations ~\eref{npar} and \eref{nperp}.
+The results are shown in \fref{fig:bir}(a) and \fref{fig:bir}(b) where an excellent agreement between simulations and theory is found.